DaoCloud/DaoCloud-docs/docs/en/docs/amamba/02QuickStart/deploypipline.md

 4. Add three string parameters in `Build Parameters`, these parameters will be used in the image build command.

-    - registry: mirror warehouse address.
+    - registry: container registry address.
 Example value: `release.daocloud.io`.
-    - project: The name of the project in the mirror repository.
+    - project: The name of the project in the container registry.
 Example value: `demo`.
     - name: The name of the image.
 Example value: `http-hello`.

     ![pipeline](../images/pipelin04.png)